NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 cd skills-client-integration
 mvn install
 ```
-Multiple steps happens in this command including building and running a set of web-applications that integrate and exercise all skills client libraries.
+Several actions were performed in ``mvn install`` command:
+- client libraries were built
+- client libraries' unit tests were executed
+- integration apps were build (these apps utilize client libs)
+- This step does not execute end-to-end test.

-End-to-end Cypress.io tests can then exercise these applications in order to thoroughly test our client libraries.
+End-to-end [cypress.io](https://www.cypress.io/) tests then exercise these integration applications in order to thoroughly test our client libraries.
-The next section will break this process down in the greater detail.
+The next section will break this process down in the detail.

 ### Cypress.io end-to-end tests

 There are number of challenges when integration testing client libraries.
-These JS libraries themselves don't present an executable artifact since the purposes of them is to be utilized by external web applications.
+These JS libraries themselves don't present an executable artifact since the purposes of them is to be utilized by the external web applications.

 To enable end-to-end testing of skills-client-js and all of the framework specific libraries we developed a set of web-applications that integrate and exercise these libraries.
 These applications mimic real world integration and usage scenarios.
-Cypress.io is then used to execute numerous end-to-end tests against these web applications ensuring that these libraries will properly work in an integrated environment.
+[cypress.io](https://www.cypress.io/) is then used to execute numerous end-to-end tests against these web applications ensuring that these libraries do properly work in an integrated environment.

-The code for web applications that mimic real world usage and end-to-end Cypress.io tests reside in ``skills-client/skills-client-integration`` project.
+The code for the web applications that mimic real world usage and end-to-end [cypress.io](https://www.cypress.io/) tests reside in ``skills-client/skills-client-integration`` project.
 Let's take a look at its directory structure:

 ``` markdown